akarnokd/rng-76/leveledlist.md

 ### Calculation for mode non-All

 This mode includes the *for each* and not *for each* settings both, effectively, when **bit 2** of the flags is not set, and **bit 1** might be set.

-From the drop chance perspective, both variants are the same.
-The reason is that the number of times a list is rolled doesn't affect the calculation of the chances of the individual entries being rolled.
-Only the tallying of the possible outcomes, i.e., chance of getting an item once, twice, three times, etc. Since we are interested in getting an item *at least once*, only one evaluation is enough.

 There are two sub-cases to consider though: